 The portal also provides role-based access control features which enables the secure co-management of connections.
-This gives FinTech customers the ability to monitor network connections and produce reports on the activities of their connected IT resources.
+This gives a cloud software provider's customers the ability to monitor network connections and produce reports on the activities of their connected IT resources without having to manage the connections themselves.